mediahype/org.saatsch.framework/jmmo/Readme.md

 consists of:

 * [base-app](base-app/Readme.md)
+   * contains (base) client and (base) Server, from which consumers can inherit.
    * introduces the concept of an account and a login.
 * [core](core/Readme.md)
    * core modules.
 * [api-client](api-client/Readme.md)